Techtonica/curriculum/javascript/event-recommender.md

 To build a modular system using Object Oriented Programming principles.

 ### Overview
-In this project, you'll build an Event Recommender System that will help you practice Object Oriented Programming using Javascript.
+In this project, you'll build an EventRecommender System that will help you practice Object Oriented Programming using Javascript.
 This should take a maximum of 3 hours.